macku/trainmanjs/README.md

    You can send a message from the wrapper (parent) window to the child iframe even it's still loading.
    Queued messages will be delivered once the connection is established.

- - Reconnection (upcoming)
+ - Reconnection

-   Reconnect with the child iframe even if it will reload itself.
-During the reconnection, Trainman will queue messages in his buffer.
+   When the child frame will reload itself, Trainman will try to reconnect with it.
+During the reconnection, Trainman will queue messages inside his buffer.
 Queued messages will be delivered once the connection is established again.

  - Bulk operation (upcoming)